oliverius/logo/docs/part8.markdown

 //interpreter.run();
 ```

-we don't want anything in the console, not even the "beating heart" of the `interval` in the parser writing down  `*` every half a second (500ms).
+we don't want anything in the console, not even the tick of the clock in the parser writing down `*` every half a second (500ms).

 We want to test the tokenizer, so let's call it and show the tokens for our square example: